 Photographs are available at the W4GF facebook page here.

-The final workshop report will be available early next year.
+The final workshop report is available here.

 W4GF thanks ViiV Healthcare for supporting this initiative and special thanks to all participants and co-organisers for their participation and support.